Skip to content

 007 The WB marks the identified WI as "PENDING_WIA_REVOCATION", to prevent further operations of this WI.

-008 - 009 The WB revokes the status list entries of all WIAs (wb_wia_status) that were previously issued by the wb_wi_id to initiate the revocation chaining.
-When WIA revocation is completed, the WB marks the state as "PENDING_APP_REVOCATION", marking the WIA revocation as completed, but the self-locking of the WI as outstanding.
+008 - 009 The WB invalidates the status list entries of all WIAs (wb_wia_status) that were previously issued by the wb_wi_id to initiate the revocation chaining by setting the status list values to INVALID.
+When WIA revocation is completed, the WB marks the internal state as "PENDING_APP_REVOCATION", marking the WIA revocation as completed, but the self-locking of the WI as outstanding.

 010 - 012 The WB sends a push notification to trigger the WI to check its status.
 The WI queries the WB's status endpoint to confirm the revocation request and self-locks to delete all the local data.
 See Wallet Instance self-locking for details.
 After confirmation by the WI, the WB marks the wb_wi_id as "REVOKED" (successfully deleted).